Peyronie’s Disease Diagnosis, Symptoms & Treatment

 What causes Peyronie’s Disease?

-The cause of Peyronie’s Disease is not well understood.
+Peyronie’s Disease causes are not well understood.
 In most cases, the disease results from inflammation and plaque formation after repeated trauma to the penis, most commonly occurring during sexual intercourse.
 However, this is not always the case.

 Although there is still a dark cloud surrounding the cause of Peyronie’s disease, it is crucial to understand its symptoms, stages and available treatments.